 System State Display

-A secondary monitor display near the top of the test stand provides a graphical representation of the state of all subsystems, connections, CAN traffic, measurements, and instruments.
+The test control software displays a graphical representation of the state of all subsystems, connections, CAN traffic, measurements, and instruments.
 This display is updated in real time during automated testing to provide visual feedback on the test stand activity.